rajanphadnis/pgcc/README.md

 # Status
-Look, I made this years ago and I'm too busy to fix all the dumb things I did.

-It runs, is currently serving thousands of users, and hasn't had any downtime since it went live.
+The platform runs, is currently serving thousands of users, and hasn't had any downtime since it went live.

-I'll continue to make minor updates as time goes on, but this is a maintenance project now.
+I'll continue to make minor updates as time goes on, but this is a essentially a maintenance project until I get some time and some bigger feature requests.

 ![](running.webp)